openshift/origin/docs/v1/use-cases.md

   _may_ be upgraded (plan updateable), so that I can communicate Service capabilities to end users.
-* As an Application Operator of a Service Instance, I want to be able to change the Service Instance plan so that I may size it appropriately for my needs.
+* As an Application Operator of a Service Instance, I want to be able to change the Service ServiceInstance plan so that I may size it appropriately for my needs.
 * What is the update story for bindings to a Service Instance?
 * What is the versioning and update story for a Service Instance: what happens when a broker changes the Services it provides?